 The psychoactive effects of the fly agaric mushroom are unique from other psychedelics.
 It’s considered an oneirogen psychedelic — but could be argued as a deliriant as well.
 This mushroom induces dreamlike states of consciousness.
 This effect happens whether you’re physically asleep or not.

-When you’re awake, the mushroom doesn’t produce strong hallucinations but does alter the perception of time and can make objects appear larger or smaller than they really are.
+When you’re awake, the mushroom doesn’t produce strong hallucinations but it can alter the perception of time and can make objects appear larger or smaller than they really are.

 The effects (usually) start out feeling energetic.
 This effect is caused by the ibotenic acid, which hasn’t been converted to the more psychedelic and sedating metabolite, muscimol.

-As the effects start to take hold, users start to feel strange.
+As the effects take hold, users start to feel strange.
 It’s a high that’s unlike any other psychedelic.
 Users don’t feel like they’re tripping, but everything starts to feel indescribably “weird.”

 Most people report feeling euphoric and energized in the beginning, but around the 4-hour mark, the effects become powerfully sedative as more of the ibotenic acid is converted to muscimol.